-5. Our Public Safety Telecommunicators are regularly scheduled on a full-time basis, but our weekly schedules do not always mean a person is scheduled for 160 hours per month.
+4. Our qualified employees are regularly scheduled on a full-time basis, but our weekly schedules do not always mean a person is scheduled for 160 hours per month.
 Will our employees be excluded from PSERS membership as a result?

 Your employees will be eligible for PSERS membership if they are regularly scheduled for full-time employment but occasionally fall below 160 scheduled hours in a calendar month.
 They will still be eligible for PSERS if they are scheduled for an average of 160 hours per month in a calendar year.